azazel2192/vinted_parser/README.md

 It grabs information via vinted.cz/api/v2/

 Drobpox is used for storing cookies and list of sellers that were parsed before.
 You need to put your dropbox app token at the start of dbx.py file.
+Don't try to use my token because it's already dead :).
 Also you need an account at vinted.cz to parse, '_vinted_fr_session' is the cookie that we need.
 Grab it and put it in the 'Vinted/cookie.txt' in the root directory of your dropbox.
 You need to put only the value of cookie, without quotes or anything.
 After that you're good to go.